Kotlin/kotlinx-kover/kover-gradle-plugin/docs/configuring.md

                     packages("com.another.subpackage")
                     // excludes all classes and functions, annotated by specified annotations (with BINARY or RUNTIME AnnotationRetention), wildcards '*' and '?' are available annotatedBy("*Generated*")
+                    // exclude all classes that inherit the specified class or implement the specified interface inheritedFrom("*Repository")
                 }

                 // inclusions for XML reports